ZaydAfzal/matrix-point-to-point-multiplication/README.md

 This code does point to point multiplication of 2 8-bit matrices of size N.
-Value for Matrix A are taken from test bench while those of Matrix B are stored in memfile.
+Values for Matrix A are taken from test_bench whereas those of Matrix B are stored in a memfile.